-Before we can understand the culture of marriage and divorce in the first century, we must understand the time(s) leading up to the first century.
-Marriage, divorce and remarriage was a common part of the Jewish lifestyle.
+Before we can understand the culture and context of marriage and divorce in the first century, we must understand the time(s) leading up to the first century.
+Marriage, divorce, and remarriage was a common part of the Jewish lifestyle.
 In the Old Testament, there are several passages that speak of divorce (Ex.
 21:10-11; Deut.
 21:14; 24:1-4).
 Even prior to the Law of Moses, Abraham is described as “sending out” his wife Hagar (Gen. 21:10).
 Jewish tradition says that he also gave her a certificate of divorce (Yalkut Shimeoni Gen. Sec.
 95).

 The only restrictive passage on divorce in the Old Law is found in Deuteronomy 22:19, 29 which forbids divorce to the man who had shamed his wife by raping her or claiming she was not a virgin.
 In regards to Deuteronomy 22:19, 29, Instone-Brewer states:

 “This is not so much a condemnation of divorce as it is a way of punishing the man for his crime while also providing financial security for the woman who might otherwise find it difficult to marry” (Divorce & Remarriage in the Bible, Instone-Brewer, p.
 23).